RivasCVA/caviar-webapp/README.md

 #### `git checkout -b branch-name`

-3. Make the changes and make a commit
+3. Make the changes and make a commit:

 #### `git add .`